Muscle growth is the main goal when going to the gym. But do you really know how to build muscle?

 - Kep you chronic stress levels low

 Muscle protein synthesis is one of the most expensive metabolic processes.
-Only protein syntesis takes 485kcal for men and 120kcal for women everyday (study).
+It takes 485kcal for men and 120kcal for women everyday to build muscle (study).
 This implies a lot of energy and metabolic activity.

-To maximize and optimize protein synthesis we must be in calorie surplus for a prolonged period of time (study).
+To maximize and optimize protein synthesis you must be in calorie surplus for a prolonged period of time (study).

 - Resistance training

-Resistance training is able to induce muscle adaptations by 'destroying' muscle tissue and telling our body that, in order to adapt to the external stimulii, we have to build more muscle tissue.
-And we don't build muscle while we train.
-In fact, we build muscle after we train...
+Resistance training induces muscle adaptations by 'destroying' muscle tissue and telling our body that, in order to adapt to the external stimulii, we have to build more muscle tissue.

 - Periodized trainings are highly individualized to your needs.
 They adapt to your lifestyle, your exercise selection and many other factors that make the trainings more enjoyable.

 - Periodized trainings are able to handle fatigue and muscle recovery.
-Considering stress levels, sleep quality or personal problems, we have better and worse days at the gym.
 With periodized training protocols you are able to autorregulate your sessions and adapt it based on your limitations.

 Progressive overload is a 'must' when it comes to muscle hypertrophy (study).
 It allows us to keep building adaptations to our trainings and keep progressing.

-Commonly defined as an addition of the internal load, it can be induced on many ways.
-Of course adding weights (external load) will lead to an increase of the internal load, but it's for sure not the only way.
-Addition of advanced techniques, volume load, repetitions with the same weight, less rest time of better and more controlled technique are also great tools to induce a higher internal load.
+Progressive overload can be done in many ways.
+Advanced techniques, volume load, repetitions with the same weight, less rest time of better and more controlled technique are great tools to induce progressive overload.

-What I recommed you is to only induce progressive overload through one of these options at the time.
-Build adaptations slowly and don't go wild from the beginning because you'll get stuck easier and before.
+Only induce progressive overload through one of these options at the time.
+Build adaptations slowly and don't go wild from the beginning.

 More is not always better.
-And this is an excellent example.
-As you can see in the graph below, there are two possible paths when we workout.
+There are two possible paths when we workout.

 Nutrition and training are the two main fields to consider when talking about body composition.
-But they are not the only one.
+But they are not the only ones.

-If you let me, sleep, with nutrition and training, is the basis of body composition and fitness goals.
-In fact, sleep deprivation is associated with higher risk of weight gain and obesity (study)
+Sleep, with nutrition and training, is the basis of fitness and health.
+Sleep deprivation is associated with higher risk of weight gain and obesity (study)

-There's a strong evidence supporting the importance of sleep on body composition.
-In this study (study) they observed how parameters related with weight loss were negatively affected by sleep deprivation.
-Not only that, but subjects with lower periods of sleep were more likely to follow a higher-calorie intake during the day.
+In this study (study) parameters related with weight loss were negatively affected by sleep deprivation.
+Subjects with less sleep were more likely to follow a higher-calorie intake during the day.

 The recommended daily dose of sleep is accorded to be 7-9h for adults, with childrens needing 9-12h (study)

 In this post we have seen how to build muscle more efficiently and fast.
-If you haven't noticed yet, all tips are pointed towards either nutrition, training or sleep.
-Because these are the basis of body composition.
+All tips point towards either nutrition, training or sleep.
+These are the basis of body composition.
 If you have these managed, you are set and ready to go...